pydanny/slides/webhooks/index.rst

 More complications...
 -----------------------

+Planning for developers using your system:

 * How can developer-users add a webhook?
-* How can developer-users introspect adding a webhook?
+* How can developer-users introspect what a webhook is doing?

 More complications...
 --------------------------

+Making your stuff work all the time:

 * How do you write tests?
 * Do you write unit tests or functional tests?